What You’ll Learn 🖥️

 GPS | GPS screen has predefined GPS display, digital meters for GPS channels andone recorder instrument display.
 The basic idea of the GPS screen is toobserve a graphical representation position data together with a displayacquired values in digital meters and a recorder view for time-domain displayof acquired data. |

-When creating a new setup, there are only a few displays that are added.
-These are the Recorder, Scope, and Custom display.
+When creating a new setup, only a few displays are added by default—namely, the Recorder, Scope, and Custom displays.

 Additional predefined displays can be added by selecting the Displays icon.
-We type the name and select an icon.
+Enter a name and select an icon to create your new display.

-A new predefined display can be added by choosing from display templates.
+You can also add a new predefined display by choosing from a selection of display templates.

-These screens can be altered to meet the user's requirements and arranged freely in front of any graphic in your system to have a simple and efficient overview of your signals and measurement.
+These screens can be freely customized to meet user needs and arranged over any background graphic in your system to provide a clear and efficient overview of your signals and measurements.

 What is a design mode?

-Here you can find some tips on how to customize the measurement screen.
+Here are some tips on how to customize the measurement screen:

-When you press the Design button from the menu bar design mode is selected and you are allowed to create your own display - the appearance of channels data on the screen.
+When you press the Design button on the menu bar, Design mode is activated, allowing you to create your own display—defining how channel data appears on the screen.

-All pre-defined displays can be adapted to your own requirements with:
+All predefined displays can be customized to suit your individual requirements with:

 Shown predefined standard instruments for selected pre-defined display (and for all used channels) on the lower right part of this screen